livewire/livewire/docs/computed-properties.md

 }
 ```

-In the above example, until the cache expires or is busted, every instance of that component in your application will share the same cached value for `$this->posts`.
+In the above example, until the cache expires or is busted, every instance of this component in your application will share the same cached value for `$this->posts`.

 ## When to use computed properties?